Japanese Watch Brands Leading The Industry In 2024

 He engineered Seiko into being the official timekeeper of the 1964 Tokyo Olympics and he was at the helm when Seiko launched the Astron – the world’s first ever quartz watch.
 Or to give it its other title, Destroyer of the Swiss Watch Industry, seeing as its launch sparked an appetite for cheaper, more accurate quartz over expensive mechanics.

-Seiko’s other ground-breaking invention is the Spring Drive.
+Seiko’s other ground-breaking invention in Japanese watches is the Spring Drive.
 A movement that mostly mechanical but has a quartz oscillator, so you get all the romance of a mechanical watch with the accuracy of quartz.

 Grand Seiko

-This once-insider subsidiary of Seiko is the result of Seiko’s desire to create the idea timepiece – one that would be durable, pared-back and with chronometric standards that would surpass any Swiss watches.
+This once-insider subsidiary of Seiko is the result of Seiko’s desire to create the ideal timepiece – one that would be durable, pared-back and with chronometric standards that would surpass any Swiss watches.

 The first-ever Grand Seiko was launched in 1960.
 However, in a wonderfully ironic twist, production was pulled in 1975 because quartz had destroyed any demand for mechanical watches.
 Luckily for watch geeks everywhere, manufacturing resumed in 1998.